Perturbations of Fefferman spaces over CR three-manifolds: Introduction

 respectively.
 Then $(\wt{\mc{M}},\wt{\mbf{c}})$ is locally conformally isometric to a perturbation of a Fefferman space over a contact CR three-manifold. \end{thm*}

-In Section \ref{sec:al_Lor_sc}, we investigate almost (weakly) half-Einstein and pure radiation scales on perturbed Fefferman spaces.
-Their zero set are shown to arise from a distinguished density on the CR base space --- see Proposition 6.4 of \cite{TaghaviChabert2023b}.
-Next, in the same framework, Theorems \ref{thm:wkhlfEinsc}, \ref{thm:hlfEinsc} and \ref{thm:pertFeffpurad} show how various prescriptions on the Ricci curvature can be translated into CR invariant differential equations.
-They provide CR invariant articulations of the results of \cites{Lewandowski1990,Mason1998}.
+In Section \ref{sec:al_Lor_sc}, we investigate the consequences of the existence of distinguished almost Lorentzian scales satisfying differential conditions of increasing stringency --- these include almost (weakly) half-Einstein and pure radiation scales.
+Notably, Proposition \ref{prop:alwkhalfE}, Theorems \ref{thm:wkhlfEinsc}, \ref{thm:hlfEinsc} and \ref{thm:pertFeffpurad} show how these prescriptions can be translated into CR invariant differential equations.
+They provide CR invariant articulations of the results of \cite{Lewandowski1990,Mason1998}.
 Of interest is Proposition \ref{prop:al_half-Einstein}, which gives an alternative characterisation of algebraically special optical geometries as perturbed Fefferman spaces.
-Drawing from Section \ref{sec:CR_geom}, we also recover the results of \cites{Lewandowski1990a,Hill2008} regarding CR realisability in Proposition \ref{prop:wkhlfEinsc}, Theorems \ref{thm:realisableCRMax} and \ref{thm:realisableCRPetrovII}.
+Drawing from Section \ref{sec:CR_geom}, we also recover the results of \cite{Lewandowski1990a,Hill2008} regarding CR realisability in Proposition \ref{prop:wkhlfEinsc}, Theorems \ref{thm:realisableCRMax} and \ref{thm:realisableCRPetrovII}.
 On that matter of realisability, Corollary \ref{cor:wkhlfEinsc} adds new results in some specific cases of perturbed Fefferman spaces.

 In Proposition \ref{prop:Weyl} of Section \ref{sec:Weyl}, we provide a detailed description of the Weyl tensor of an important class of perturbed Fefferman spaces in terms of weighted tensors on the base space.
-These are shown to satisfy algebraic conditions in the presence of an almost half-Einstein scale or an almost pure radiation scale in Propositions \ref{prop:hEinasym} and \ref{prop:pureradasym}.
-The asymptotic behaviour of the curvature at conformal infinity is examined Propositions \ref{prop:Wasym} and \ref{prop:confEins}.
+In Lemma \ref{lem:PetrovD} and Proposition \ref{prop:PetrovIII-N-O}, we consider the consequences of the algebraic degeneracy of the Weyl tensor on the CR data according to the Petrov types.
+These weighted tensors are shown to satisfy algebraic conditions in the presence of an almost half-Einstein scale or an almost pure radiation scale in Propositions \ref{prop:hEinasym} and \ref{prop:pureradasym}.
+The asymptotic behaviour of the curvature at conformal infinity is examined in Propositions \ref{prop:Wasym} and \ref{prop:confEins}.

-Four appendices are included: Appendix \ref{app:coframe2} contains some technical results regarding adapted coframes in dimension three, which are used in Section \ref{sec:CR_geom}.
-In Appendice \ref{app:Bach_prop}, we provide computations of parts of the Bach tensor used in Sections \ref{sec:algsp}.
+Three appendices are included: Appendix \ref{app:coframe2} contains some technical results regarding adapted coframes in dimension three, which are used in Section \ref{sec:CR_geom}.
+In Appendix \ref{app:Bach_prop}, we provide computations of parts of the Bach tensor used in Section \ref{sec:algsp}.
 In Appendix \ref{app:others}, we sketch how to recover the Debney--Kerr--Schild metric from our approach.